Refer to the following list for specific disposal information:

 - Allow solution to cool to room temperature before moving the container, capping the container, or transferring the solution.5

 Once the solution has cooled, it may be transferred to another glass container for pickup.
 Use a pressure-venting cap.
 Label the waste bottle appropriately, and submit a pickup request immediately.
-Do not try to combine multiple batches of aqua regia solution into one waste container; Research Safety Hazardous Waste Services will pick up multiple containers.
+Do not try to combine multiple batches of aqua regia solution into one waste container; Hazardous Waste Professionals will pick up multiple containers.

 Liquid wastes6 containing more than 5mg/L are regulated.
 List all arsenic bearing compounds on the chemical waste label.

-Wet asbestos containing lab ware and bag them up for disposal through Research Safety.
+Wet asbestos containing lab ware and bag them up for disposal.